fcaballerop/cuPSS/README.md

 ## Introduction

 This library provides a framework for numerically integrating systems of 1st order PDEs (stochastic or deterministic) in a rectangular lattice, using a pseudospectral method.
-The integrator runs on NVIDIA GPUs through CUDA, but also supports running entirely on CPU, which can be faster for certain smaller lattices.
+The integrator runs on NVIDIA GPUs through CUDA, but also supports running entirely on CPU, which can be faster for certain smaller systems.

-Detailed information about how to code a solver using this library can be found in the <a href="https://github.com/fcaballerop/cuPSS/wiki"><strong>docs</strong></a>.
+Detailed information about how to code a solver using this library can be found in the <a href="https://github.com/fcaballerop/cuPSS/wiki"><strong>wiki</strong></a>.

 ## Dependencies